 No foundation is to be poured until the Resident Engineer gives his/her approval as to the depth of the foundation.

 Add the following to the first paragraph of Article 878.05 of the Standard Specifications:

-The price shall include a concrete apron in front of the cabinet and UPS as shown in the plans or as directed by the engineer.
+The concrete apron in front of the cabinet and UPS shall be included in this pay item.